yevgeniy/Adjustments/Adjustments/Puppeteer_Adjustments/README.md

-### brain leech
+### soul leech

-- take 50 conc from target and add 50 conc to you -- done

-### augment

-- takes 50 conc from caster and gives it to target -- done

-### mind merge

-- sets caster conc to 30 for 1 day
+- when active target loses consciousness one per hour and master gains the same as a reserve
-- doubles conc of target
+	- at first max reserve of 50

+- get rid of subjugation and make soul leech prereq for puppet

+- casting puppet on slave or prisoner makes them colonist.

+- base consiousness for puppet should be 30